 Man detained after eggs thrown at King during York visit

-Several police officers were seen restraining the suspect following the incident, in which the monarch was not hurt.
+Police officers were seen restraining a suspect following the incident, which left Charles – and Camilla – unhurt.

-A man has been detained by police after appearing to throw eggs at the King and Queen Consort during a walkabout in York.
+A man has been detained by police for allegedly throwing eggs at the King and Queen Consort.

-Several police officers at Micklegate Bar were seen restraining the suspect on the ground behind temporary fencing set up in the city for the King’s visit on Wednesday.

-The King and Queen Consort were being welcomed to York by city leaders when a protester threw three eggs at them, all of which missed before the pair were ushered away.
+Charles and Camilla were being welcomed to York by city leaders when a protester threw four eggs at them.
+All missed before the pair were ushered away.

+Charles continued shaking hands with a member of the public as the eggs flew in his direction, pausing briefly to look at the shells cracked on the ground.

+Police officers at Micklegate Bar, a medieval gateway and focus for grand events, were seen restraining the suspect on the ground behind temporary fencing set up for Wednesday’s royal visit.

-The man was heard to shout “this country was built on the blood of slaves” as he was being detained by around four police officers.
+The man was heard shouting “this country was built on the blood of slaves” as he was being detained by around four police officers.

+The suspect was later carried away in handcuffs, with his legs bound by two uniformed officers, who put him in the back of a police van.

-Charles and Camilla are visiting Yorkshire to carry out a number of engagements on Wednesday.
+Charles and Camilla were visiting Yorkshire to carry out a number of engagements.

 They were in York to attend the unveiling of a statue of Queen Elizabeth II, the first to be installed since her death.